m3llington/TriviaGame/README.md

 # TriviaGame
 Trivia Game Project

-This Project was created using JQuery.
+This is a front end web application/game that was created using Javascript/Query.

 Hosted using github pages https://m3llington.github.io/TriviaGame/